theriley106/SFPD-Dispatch/README.md

 - Only **29.07%** Of Reports are to unique locations

 - The remaining **70.93%** are repeated locations

+- The average SFPD Response Time is **8 minutes and 4.61 seconds**

+- Calls placed from the Zipcode **94127** have an average Response Time of **45 minutes and 19.51 seconds**, 5.61 times the San Francisco Average...

 ## Most Active Police Destinations